China Paper Cutting Museum: History

 The idea with the creation of this museum was originated by the Chairman of the Chinese Folk Literature and Art Association Feng Yica, with the purpose of preserving the paper cutting art of China.: In April 2007, the museum was inaugurated.
 Since 2016, the museum has been part of the Google Arts & Culture platform.
-In 2017, the first paper cutting bineal in Yangzhou was organized in the museum, the bineal is about different paper cutting techniques including works by Xiong Chongrong and Pang Jiandong.
+In 2017, the first paper cutting biennial exhibition in Yangzhou was organized in the museum, the exhibition is about different paper cutting techniques including works by Xiong Chongrong and Pang Jiandong.
 In 2020, the museum received 27 pieces of paper cutting art from different artists including Li Liefeng.